• Twitter

 It’s a common type of taxonomy that we see every day, too, not just on websites.
 Family trees or office organizational charts are examples of this common type of taxonomy.

 On auto parts sites, website taxonomies are usually organized by vehicle data.
-This can be vehicle generation (model years), part type, or vehicle make.
+This can be vehicle generation (model year ranges or individual model years), part type, or vehicle make and model.

 One advantage for using this taxonomy is that you create category pages and subcategory pages.
 These pages can function as “landing pages,” or pages that are the first page someone may see on your website.
 You can optimize these landing pages for SEO or for PPC advertising.
 This is a good start to website taxonomy best practices.